File: What is vegan leather?

 Faced with such an observation, it is important to remain measured.

 More and more brands are investing in the CSR (Corporate Social Responsibility) process and applying the principles of sustainable development to the fashion industry.
-For example, many brands are committed to using sustainable cotton (ASOS, Nike, H&M), to limiting the quantities of water in the processing of materials (Levi's), to using recycled materials (Adidas x Parley or the Zara Joinlife line)...
+For example, many brands are committed to using sustainable cotton (ASOS, Nike, H&M), to limiting the amount of water used in the processing of materials (Levi's), to using recycled materials (Adidas x Parley or the Zara Joinlife line)...

 This marking is quite essential because the leather industry on a global scale is relatively opaque.